View Cancer Clinical Trials

 Step 1 Registration (Oncotype DX® Screening)

-- Patients must have a histologically confirmed diagnosis of node positive (1-3 nodes) invasive breast carcinoma with positive estrogen and/or progesterone receptor status, and negative HER-2, as determined by IHC or gene amplification evaluation (e.g. FISH, CISH, etc.).
+- Patients must have a histologically confirmed diagnosis of node positive (1-3 nodes) invasive breast carcinoma with positive estrogen and/or progesterone receptor status, and negative HER-2.
 Estrogen and progesterone receptor positivity must be assessed according to ASCO/CAP guidelines as either ER or PR ≥ 1% positive nuclear staining.
-If HER2 IHC is 2+, an evaluation for gene amplification must be performed and must not be amplified, but otherwise gene amplification evaluation is not required if IHC is 0 or 1+ by institutional standards.
+HER-2 test result negativity must be assessed as per ASCO/CAP 2013 guidelines using IHC, ISH or both.
+HER-2 is negative if a single test (or all tests) performed in a tumor specimen show: a) IHC negative (0 or 1+) or b) ISH negative using single probe or dual probe (average HER-2 copy number < 4.0 signals per cell by single probe or HER-2/CEP ration < 2.0 with an average copy number < 4.0 signals per cell by dual probe).
+If HER-2 IHC is 2+, evaluation for gene amplification (ISH) must be performed and the ISH must be negative; ISH is not required if IHC is 0 or 1+.
+HER-2 equivocal is not eligible.

 - Patients with multifocal, multicentric and synchronous bilateral breast cancers are allowed.